RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/robotic-total-stations.md

 The simplest way to calibrate the total station in a repeatable fashion is to use the "Orientate to Line" method.
 The context for the following instructions is to create fixed locations (fixtures) that allow a repeatably placed reflector location at both sites.
 By default, the line created by these reflectors would now become the X-axis of the local coordinate frame (which can be transformed into any other desired frame at a later point).

-If using a "Mini Prism 360"

-1. Prepare Mini Prism 360 reflector
+1. Prepare reflector
 2. Attach reflector to fixture-1
-2. Change the Target settings of total station to “Leica Mini 360” (Settings -> TS Instrument -> Measure & Target)
+2. Change the Target settings of total station to `REFLECTOR_TYPE` (Settings -> TS Instrument -> Measure & Target)
 3. Go to Home -> Setup
 4. Choose the “Orientate to Line” method
 5. Measure two points that define an axis.